ElijahGut/RPT-TTS/README.rst

 LMEDS was developed for conducting Rapid Prosody Transcription (RPT) annotations over the internet.
 RPT-TTS adapts LMEDS for text-to-speech (TTS) evaluation.

-RPT-TTS was initially used for: Gutierrez, E., Oplustil-Gallegos, P., Lai, C. (2021) Location, Location: Enhancing the Evaluation of Text-to-Speech synthesis using the Rapid Prosody Transcription Paradigm.
+RPT-TTS implements the experimental procedure that was initially used in: Gutierrez, E., Oplustil-Gallegos, P., Lai, C. (2021) Location, Location: Enhancing the Evaluation of Text-to-Speech synthesis using the Rapid Prosody Transcription Paradigm.
 Proc.
 11th ISCA Speech Synthesis Workshop (SSW 11), 25-30, doi: 10.21437/SSW.2021-5.

 RPT-TTS builds upon the original LMEDS platform by: